popeye2019/wago-docker_on_pfc/README.md

 # Steps to take:
-Install required programs - make sure
+Install required programs
 Develop on your PC \
-Convert the project to run on a Wago PFC and upload to docker hub     ( so you can pull the image to your PFC later on ) \
+Convert the project to run on a Wago PFC and upload to docker hub (so you can pull the image to your PFC later on) \
 Pull your docker image to the PFC and run it.

 # Lines that will help you do the work